ButtcoinTNB/report-gen/frontend/README.md

 # Insurance Report Generator - Frontend

-This is the frontend application for the Insurance Report Generator, built with React and Redux.
+This is the frontend application for the Insurance Report Generator, built with React, Redux, and TypeScript.

 ## Application Structure